soh335/licenser/README.md

 }
 ```

 It is used for section name of library.
-If not exist, it is directory name.
+If not exist, directory name is used.

 ## TODO